interledgerjs/ilp-connector/README.md

 * Environment: `CONNECTOR_STORE`
 * Type: `string`
-* Default: `"leveldown"`
+* Default: `"memory"`

 Name of the store (can be built-in or a require-able module name).
-Built-in modules are: leveldown, memdown
+Built-in modules are: memory

 #### `storePath`